Background#

 The main opportunity for improvement is how the game board is generated each day.
 In addition to the balance dimension I mentioned above, I would like to fix some corner case bugs that break the scoring.
 For example, generating a board with the word chain [“especially”, “yes”, “special”] means that the target score will be 3 but it’s solvable in 1.

 Honestly, I believe a dedicated editor selecting words and laying out a pattern every day would make the game far more delightful.
-This is likely the main answer to improving all three design scores above - a human touch.2 I had an interesting idea to try a Monte Carlo search to simulate thousands of potential game boards, score the quality of each, and pick the best for the game that day.
-But even still that requires the “human touch” of knowing what a really good game feels like.
+This is likely the main answer to improving all three design scores above - a human touch.3 I had an interesting idea to try a Monte Carlo search to simulate thousands of potential game boards, score the quality of each, and pick the best for the game that day.
+But even that requires the “human touch” of knowing what a really good game feels like.

 Aside from that, I’d want to see how other people like the game and what frustrations or ideas they have.
 Nearly every successful game has a story of hours of beta testers and updates from user feedback.
 If you’ve got any thoughts, let me know!